franck-chester/advent-of-code-2023/README.md

 had to combine them in a single array of source+destination.

 Not that complicated but then again I am not that smart!

+## Day 6: Wait For It

+surprisingly easy - expected part 2 to use numbers too big for the basic method I used for part 1 , but no, it worked. part 1 :  Time elapsed : 15 ms part 2 :  Time elapsed : 912 ms